Rhipsalis baccifera subsp. horrida (Baker) Barthlott

 The flowers are whitish-grey to red or brown and up to 0.2 inches (0.5 cm) in diameter and appear in winter and spring, often numerous along the branches.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-With its long, elegantly drooping stems and low-maintenance care needs, the Mistletoe Cactus makes an ideal choice for hanging planters.
+With its long, elegantly drooping stems and low-maintenance care needs, the Mistletoe Cactus is ideal for hanging planters.
 Place your cactus in an area that receives partial to full shade.

 Apply a balanced, general-purpose fertilizer every 2 to 4 weeks during the plant's growing season.
-Follow any instructions or warnings provided by the manufacturer when applying the fertilizer… – See more at: How to Grow and Care for a Mistletoe Cactus (Rhipsalis baccifera)
+Follow any instructions or warnings provided by the manufacturer when applying the fertilizer.

 Rhipsalis baccifera subsp. horrida is native to Madagascar.

 - Back to genus Rhipsalis